papaboo/smallpt_rust/readme.md

+# smallpt_rust

-A Rust port of smallpt, http://www.kevinbeason.com/smallpt/.
+A Rust port of [smallpt](http://www.kevinbeason.com/smallpt/).
 All credit for the original smallpt goes to Kevin Beason.

-This project was created as a Rust learning experience and is not written for maximal performance or meant to be squised into 99 lines as the original project.
+This project was created as a Rust learning experience.
+It has not been written for maximal performance or is meant to be squished into 99 lines as the original project.

-To build smallpt_rust, install Rust alpha2, cd into the root folder and execute
+To build smallpt_rust, install Rust alpha2, cd into the root folder and execute *$cargo build --release*
-$cargo build --release

-Execute by $./target/release/smallpt_rust <samples_pr_pixel>
+Execute by *$./target/release/smallpt_rust \<samples\_pr\_pixel\>*

 Future work
 1) ERPT
 2) QMC RNG
 3) A-Trous filter
 4) ???
 5) Profit!